‘This Is Us’: 5 Tear-Jerking Scenes From Season 2

 Rebecca in the Car

-First, as they love to do, the show set the stage with a flashback scene of Rebecca in the car telling Jack that they are going to work through his drinking problem together.
+First, as they love to do, the show set the stage with a flashback scene of Rebecca in the car, telling Jack that they are going to work through his drinking problem together.
 It’s an endearing scene that stayed in our hearts for episodes to come.
-Flash-cut to then end of the episode; the house has burnt down, Jack is dead, Rebecca is alone in the car with his belongings, and we watch her breakdown wailing in sorrow.
+Flash-cut to the end of the episode, the house has burnt down, Jack is dead, Rebecca is alone in the car with his belongings, and we watch her breakdown wailing in sorrow.
 And again, millions of This Is Us fans cried with her.

 You Are My Way

 Alongside her brothers, Kate walked down the aisle to Toby who was sporting his endearing smile.
-As we watch the two exchange vows, we hear a flashback voice-over from Jack of when Kate was a young girl.
-(Because the wedding itself wasn’t enough to make us cry?!).
+As we watch the two exchange vows, we hear a flashback voice-over from Jack of when Kate was a young girl (Because the wedding itself wasn’t enough to make us cry?!).
 Jack tells “Katie girl” that one day she’ll marry someone even better than her dad.
-And that whoever that person is, will be the luckiest man alive.
+And that whoever that person is will be the luckiest man alive.

 #ThisIsUs Season 2 Episode 18 Review: The Wedding https://t.co/wStJVZppqm (via @lizzybuczak) pic.twitter.com/TeAD4roFbv